 As part of the Institute for Human Health and Sport Science Research, the Athletic Training Department has initiated a student research program that offers students enrolled in the Athletic Training Education Program at High Point University the opportunity to participate in an intensive research experience, mentored by faculty members.
-The purpose of this program is to encourage the development of research skills in the student in preparation for future graduate studies and/or professional positions in athletic training.
+The purpose of this program is to encourage the development of research skills that are useful in answering clinical questions that guide professional practice and improve patient outcomes.

-Through this program, students are mentored in the areas of research design, review of the current literature, data collection and analysis, and interpretation of data.
-Development of appropriate writing skills, through collaborative scientific abstract and manuscript preparation, will provide a critical component to the students’ professional growth, and their preparation for graduate education.
-Our expectation is that this program will create an inviting environment for students to develop research skills that will prepare them for graduate studies leading to careers in athletic training research and education.
+Through this program, students are mentored in the areas of research design, review of the current literature, data collection and analysis, and interpretation of data.\xa0 Development of appropriate writing skills, through collaborative scientific abstract and manuscript preparation, will provide a critical component to the students’ professional growth, and their preparation as scholarly clinicians.
+Our expectation is that this program will create an inviting environment for students to develop research skills that will inform their clinical reasoning and positively impact patient care.

 These necessary skills of interpretation and application of scientific findings will be learned and reinforced through the experiences in the undergraduate research program, allowing students to practice evidence-based medicine as professionals.
 The main purpose is to educate athletic training students giving them the tools to continue to learn, be successful in the profession, and continue to contribute to the development of the profession.

-Undergraduate students will have the greatest benefit from the undergraduate research program as it is an educational opportunity with a focus on academic growth.
-For most students in athletic training, hands-on experiences provide the best learning tools (Mensch and Ennis 2002) which will be the emphasis of the undergraduate research experience.
+For most students in athletic training, hands-on experiences provide the best learning tools (Mensch and Ennis 2002) which will be the emphasis of the research experience.
 The mentoring process provides the student with the ability to apply knowledge gained in the classroom to real-world questions.
-In most cases, engaging in the undergraduate research is an introduction to research for the student.
+In most cases, engaging in research is an introduction to research for the student.
 However, the potential to make significant contributions to the mentors’ ongoing work and possibly becoming co-authors of articles in the refereed literature will be encouraged.
 Students will become members of the community of researchers and scholars as they collaborate with faculty and graduate mentors.

 Through the structure and approach of the student research program, additional benefits to the student include: